-Jerusalem was, of course, the sacred city of the Bible and focus of the Jewish people for thousands of years: it was religious center, goal of pilgrims, capital city of the ruler, and seat of administration and law.
-The city itself lies on the southern spur of a plateau in the Judean Mountains, surrounded by valleys and dry riverbeds - one of the oldest continuing cities in the world, occupied for at least six thousand years.
+Jerusalem lies on the southern spur of a plateau in the Judean Mountains, surrounded by valleys and dry riverbeds - one of the oldest continuing cities in the world, occupied for at least six thousand years.
+It was, of course, the sacred city of the Bible and focus of the Jewish people for thousands of years,

-His first capital had been at Hebron, but he had good reason to move.
-Jerusalem was in a better geographical position, lying on the border between Judah and the northern tribes, and despite the fact that he himself had taken the citadel, its position atop steep cliffs made it difficult to overrun.
+David's first capital had been in the city of Hebron, but Jerusalem had certain advantages.
+It was in a better geographical position, lying on the border between Judah and the northern tribes, and despite the fact that he himself had taken the citadel, its position atop steep cliffs made it difficult to overrun.
+The diagram at right shows the walled area, Jebus, which was the original fortress captured by David.

 At David's death, the city was still quite small.
 David had been too busy with court intrigue and hard-fought battles to think about renovations.